 - Another reason for doing this study is to learn about the side effects associated with the energy restricted ketogenic diet in patients with primary brain cancer.

 Primary Outcome Measures:

-Two adult subjects with reoccurring glioblastoma will be referred to the study.
-Residual tumor size and baseline glucose uptake will be determined by 18fluoro-deoxyglucose (18FDG) PET/CT.
-Subjects will then be placed on ERKD for 6 weeks using Ketocal® or food.
-After 6 weeks of ERKD, tumor size and tumor glucose uptake will be determined by 18FDG PET/CT.
+Adult subjects with newly diagnosed glioblastoma will be referred to the study.
+Residual tumor size will be determined using MRI imaging.
+Subjects will be placed on ERKD while they are being treated with radiation therapy and standard of care chemotherapy.
+After completion of radiation therapy, tumor size will be determined using MRI.
 If the tumor has decreased in size or remained the same (stable disease), the subjects will be continued on the ERKD for an additional 6 weeks.
 Total calories consumed by each subject will be targeted to 20 to 25 kcal/kg/day.
-If the tumor has decreased in size or the size has remained the same then subjects will be continued on the ERKD for as additional 6 weeks.
-After completing 12 weeks of therapy with ERKD, patients will be reevaluated with 18FDG PET/CT.
-The inability of tumors to metabolize ketones is expected to prevent or slow tumor growth as evidenced by 18FDG PET/CT.
+If the tumor has decreased in size or the size has remained the same then subjects will be continued on the ERKD for as additional 6 weeks and a repeat MRI will be obtained.